Pictor13/orm/docs/en/reference/working-with-objects.rst

 .. caution::

     Do not pass detached entities to the persist operation.
+The persist operation always considers entities that are not yet known to this EntityManager as NEW.

 Removing entities
 -----------------